alphachisigmazeta/alphachisigmazeta.github.io/README.md

 Third, you will notice *a lot* of `*.md` files.
 These are the different pages of the website (Germ, About, etc.).
 Markdown files only contain the relevant text.
 We keep the html files in `_include` and `_layouts`.
-You probably don't want to touch those
+You probably won't need to touch these except for a few, which I will touch on later

 Fourth, probably the more important one are the `/files/` and `/images/` folders.
 These are important, as they hold the actual files and images we use throughout the website.
 If you want to add more, simply past them